roovo/obsidian-card-board/README.md

 ![app ribbon icon](/images/ribbonIcon.png?raw=true)

 If you have no boards defined, you should get a dialog asking you to add a new board.
-You can choose between 3 board start types:
+You can choose between 3 board types:

 - **Date based**: looks like the main screenshot above.
 - **Tag based**: uses tags to define the columns (you need to include tags on